Taumoutsh/ffc_races_history/README.md

 ### 👤 Cyclist Profiles
 - **Individual Performance History**: Complete race history for any cyclist
+- **⚔️ Performance Comparison**: Compare any cyclist with the default cyclist in shared races
+- **Smart Comparison Button**: Only appears when meaningful comparisons exist
+- **Dual-Line Charts**: Interactive comparison charts with color-coded performance lines
 - **Sortable Data**: Sort by date, location, or position
 - **Interactive Tables**: Click races to view leaderboards
 - **Performance Overview**: Total races and statistics